manolaz/trungjedi/README.md

 How to run:

+Read INSTALLATION.MD

 start SBCL in Terminal:

-paste alls CONTENT of "trungjedi.lisp"
+paste alls CONTENT of "jedishoot.lisp"

 run with COMMAND : "main"